Code-Institute-Submissions/memory_game_ms2/readme.md

 ```
 - From these tests I found further styling was necessary for the start button to make it consistent with the deck buttons on larger devices.

-- The game generally performs well on even the smallest mobile devices tested iPhone5 and remains attractive and easy to use on more modern phones with larger displays.
+- The game performs well on even the smallest mobile devices tested, though on the iPhone5 it is necessary to scroll on the start_screen to access the start-btn, it is attractive and easy to use on phones with larger displays.

 - Further iterative testing using these sites revealed other styling issues resolved by small edits or introduction of media queries to produce a better UX through responsive design especially to produce a more satisfying landscape display on larger devices.

 - on one larger device (Asus R541U laptop) the Chinese characters used in the game do not display as attractively in Chrome as they do on Firefox - this is not seen on other devices.

 ### Peer Review